-Students select a design project (with instructor approval) and create the necessary working drawings that would allow the design to be manufactured.
-In so doing, the student will use basic measuring equipment, create a bill-of- materials, and select parts from vendor catalogs.
-Prerea 606-145 - Technical Drawing 5
+Students select a design project (with instructor approval) and create the necessary forces, couples, vector and scalar quantities. working drawings that would allow the design force systems, friction, centroids, centers to be manufactured.
+In so doing, the student of gravity, moments of inertia of areas will use basic measuring equipment, create a bill-of- materials, and select partsfrom vendor catalogs.
+PREREQUISITES: 606-145 - Technical Drawing 5